League & Complex Contacts:

 What times are games held?

 The league schedules games starting at 8:00am on Saturdays and Sundays.
-Games may also be scheduled on Friday evenings as needed or for teams who request on conflict forms.
+Games may also be scheduled on Friday evenings for teams who request on conflict forms.
 Start and end game times are adjusted based on number of teams playing.
 Check team schedules at the website on page of Outdoor Leagues or Indoor Leagues.

 How many games will we play each season?